 An integral part of the storytelling process in filmmaking is editing.
 Great editing brings your story to life, so we decided to put together a beginners guide to Adobe Premiere Pro!
+In this Adobe Premiere Pro Guide, you will learn the basics within a few minutes

 How to create a new project in Premiere Pro?